 - Connecting with other people who are interested in the same topics.

-Blogs are also started for professional reasons, to showcase the blogger’s knowledge and experience in a field.
+Blogs are also started for professional reasons, to showcase the blogger’s knowledge and expertise in a field.

 The topic blog

-This is a blog started by a part-time or full-time blogger and it usually features content on one big topic.
+This is a type of blog started by a part-time or full-time blogger and it usually features content on one big topic.

 The Cookie and Kate blog

 The goal is to eventually start monetizing the blog (with ads, promoting other people’s products and services, selling merchandise, etc.).
-So, in this case, the blog is the entire business.
+For this reason, in this case, the blog represents the core business.

 The Business Blog